prjctg/prjctg.github.io-src/content/docs/developer/full-docs/event-based-system.md

 ## Conclusion

 Utilizing the Event-Based System effectively can lead to a more interactive and engaging experience in your animations and games.
-Understanding how to handle both built-in and custom events is crucial for taking full advantage of the Project G platform.
+Understanding how to handle both built-in and custom events is crucial for taking full advantage of the Anı⃰mr platform.

 For more details on how to structure your modules and collections, please refer to the [Module Collections guide](#).